Shrub Selection Installation & Replacement | Seacoast NH & SO. Maine

 💰 What this means for you: Complete removal sets up success for what comes next.
 A Newington property had six overgrown yews partially removed by cutting them down without extracting roots.
 Persistent regrowth required treatment and multiple cuttings over two years before our team removed root systems completely.
 The initial $400 saved by incomplete removal cost $850 in repeated interventions—proper removal from the start would have saved money and delivered immediate site restoration.

-Ongoing care after installation determines whether newly planted shrubs establish successfully or struggle through their first growing season.
-The first year is critical—shrubs need consistent moisture while roots grow beyond the original container and access surrounding soil.
-Expert Pruning provides establishment care guidance and can schedule follow-up visits to monitor new plantings and address any issues that emerge during this vulnerable period.
+Ongoing care after installation determines whether newly planted shrubs establish confidently or struggle through their first growing season.
+That first year is especially important — shrubs need consistent moisture while roots expand beyond the original container and integrate with surrounding soil.
+Expert Pruning provides clear establishment guidance and can schedule follow-up visits to monitor new plantings and address small concerns before they become larger setbacks.

 Schedule Your Shrub Selection Consultation